CrookedPoe/Zelda-Object-Manager/README.md

 This program features two main functions.
 This includes `export` and `reskin`.

 ## export
 *\* Currently Unsupported*
 `export` has three sub-functions, or rather, three formats that you can export.
 This includes `obj`\*, `objex`\*, `c`\* and`zobj`.
-Here's an example for each that we can break down and review the arguments.
+Here's an example for each that we can break down and review the arguments:

 ```
 ZeldaObjectManager.exe export obj